laggingreflex/socket-file-sync/README.md

 # socket-file-sync

-Watch and sync files from client to server using NodeJS Socket.io and Streams.
+Watch and sync files from client to server using NodeJS Socket.io.

 Simple to configure - doesn't use SSH, just a secret text.

 A single server can be connected to from multiple clients.

-**WARNING** Alpha software.
-Reviews/PRs/feedback highly welcome.

 ## Install